 Each month, I get asked lots of questions within our “Shane’s Inner Circle” podcast.
 This has been a very wonderful experience for me, getting direct feedback and understanding where all of you are going in your careers.
 One of those questions was about building a color palette for your film and really stood out for me.
 So I wanted to take some time to share this process.

 It is not so much the idea of getting into the color bay and doing the color process on your DaVinci Resolve setup, but before you even begin shooting.
-From pre-production, you should start to look into the costumes of a film, the art direction and start building the proper look and tonality of the film from what you are pulling from the pages of the script.
+From pre-production, you should start to look into the costumes of a film, and the art direction and start building the proper look and tonality of the film from what you are pulling from the pages of the script.

 We’re going to dive into my process and I’m going to give you ideas of where to start with your projects and how to create that look that you will capture in camera.
 This is so much more than any sort of “preserving the look” conversation or having anything to do with post-production.
 This is the foundation of the look, painting with light and your camera.